 Son charged in fatal stabbing of congressional aide

+Murder charges have been filed against the son of a slain woman who worked as an aide to Illinois Congressman Dan Lipinski.
 Oak Lawn police say Steven Chmela waived extradition from Wisconsin, where he had been held on a murder warrant since Jan.
 12. The 27-year-old Chmela is charged in the death of Marianne Viverito.
-Police say Chmela was brought back to Oak Lawn on Monday and on Tuesday ordered held without bond.

 Add your comments below